xp44mm/Notebook/Thinking in Ramda/Why Ramda.md

 let groupByUser = R.partition(R.prop('username'));
 ```

 The `partition` function uses Ramda's version of `reduce`, one that is very similar to the one on `Array.prototype.reduce`.
-We're not going to discuss this further here.
 Our `partition` simply uses `reduce` to group a list into sublists that share the same key, as determined by a function run against each one of them, in this case `prop('username')`, which simply extracts the "username" property from each item.

 (So, did I manage to distract you with the shiny new function?
 I'm still not mentioning the data here!
 Sorry.
 And look, a few more shiny new functions are coming up!)